nsh87/ehrcorral/docs/overview.rst

 Matching
 --------

-The matching that EHRCorral does is heavily based on the Oxford Record Linkage System (OX-Link) [#ox_link]_.
+The matching that EHRcorral does is heavily based on the Oxford Record Linkage System (OX-Link) [#ox_link]_.
 It takes a number of name and non-name fields and determines the similarities between two respective records.
 Based on the similarity weight calculated for each individual field, an aggregate similarity for the two records is determined.

-EHRCorral cycles through every record to build a square symmetric similarity matrix.
+EHRcorral cycles through every record to build a square symmetric similarity matrix.
 Thus, the similarity between any two records can be determined by looking at the matrix.
 By thresholding the similarity matrix, one can create a link between records with similarities above the threshold.